Dear Church, It’s time to stop playing defense

 2. Refuse to get distracted from the last and lasting mandate of Jesus.

-The 12 Apostles didn’t get distracted from their mission of making disciples.
-They devoted themselves in Acts 6 to “prayer and the ministry of the Word.”
-The ministry of the Word had a two pronged focus: the strengthening of the believer and the reaching of the lost.
+The twelve apostles didn’t get distracted from their mission of making disciples.
+They devoted themselves in Acts 6:4 to “prayer and the ministry of the Word.”
+The ministry of the Word has a two pronged focus: strengthening the believer and reaching the lost.
 Refuse to get distracted from the one thing that should drive everything: making and multiplying disciples.

 3. Mobilize your young people to lead the way.

-Paul told Timothy in 1 Timothy 4:12 to, “Let no one despise your youth….”
-Instead he told young Timothy to lead the way with his life and witness for the entire church.
+Paul told Timothy in 1 Timothy 4:12, “Let no one despise your youth…” Instead, he told young Timothy to lead the way with his life and witness for the entire church.

 God doesn’t despise youth.
 He unleashes them.